 We work with people in just about all states of mind, alone and in large groups, at PEACE and in CONFLICT.

-Since the 1970's, Arny, and later Amy, have been studying how to work with process and how to facilitate the challenging, mysterious, wonderful and sometimes agonizing, human and natural world we live in.
+Since the 1970's, we, that is Arny, and later Amy, have been studying how to work with process and how to facilitate the challenging, mysterious, wonderful and sometimes agonizing, human and natural world we live in.

 Find all our Books here.